 Another alternative is to contact your partner’s card issuers yourself and ask to be removed as an authorized user.
 That sounds like a simple task, but card issuers take different approaches to having an authorized user remove themselves from an account.
 Some might remove you on your own say-so, but others will also require your partner’s consent to have you removed as an authorized user.

 If you’re on good terms with your partner and they are on board with the plan you outlined, getting their consent should not pose a problem.
-If your partner isn’t agreeable to this plan, it may be a bit more of a complex situation.
+If your partner isn’t agreeable to this plan, it may be a bit more complex.

-Either way, when you remove an authorized user, it’s a good practice to get a new card with a new number for your account, as a safeguard, since your partner has the existing card number.
-If you have any recurring billings associated with the card, don’t forget to update the merchants involved as well about your new card number.
+Either way, when you remove an authorized user, it’s good practice to get a new card with a new number for your account, as a safeguard, since your partner has the existing card number.
+If you have any recurring billings associated with the card, make sure to notify the merchants of your new card number.

-As for the credit score impact, the primary fallout will be on your credit utilization, which makes up about 30% of your FICO credit score.
-Considering the credit line you had access to while an authorized user will no longer be available to you, you will have lower total credit to dip into.
+The primary impact on your credit score will be on your credit utilization, which accounts for approximately 30 percent of your FICO credit score.
+Considering the credit line you had access to while an authorized user will no longer be available to you, you will have a lower total credit to dip into.

-If you have a total credit line of $20,000 on your own cards and $15,000 on your authorized user accounts, your total credit line, which used to be $35,000 will now drop to $20,000.
-If you do carry a balance on your cards, say $5,000, it means your credit utilization will jump from 14% to 25%.
+If you have a total credit line of $20,000 on your own cards and $15,000 on your authorized user accounts, your total credit line, which used to be $35,000, will now drop to $20,000.
+If you do carry a balance on your cards, say $5,000, it means your credit utilization will jump from 14 percent to 25 percent.
 Credit scoring formulas look more favorably on a lower credit utilization ratio, so there could be a negative impact as a result.

-For those who use an authorized user account to build up their credit history, and don’t have much of a track record with cards beyond that, removing yourself from an authorized user account would take a toll on the length of your credit history.
-This factor accounts for about 15% of your credit score.
+For those who use an authorized user account to build up their credit history and don’t have much of a track record with cards beyond that, removing yourself from an authorized user account would take a toll on the length of your credit history.
+This factor accounts for about 15 percent of your credit score.

-Tim, removing yourself as an authorized user from a partner’s credit card account is a relatively simple process if your partner goes along with the plan.
-Two potential credit score fallouts could be from any impact on your credit utilization and the age of your credit history.
+Removing yourself as an authorized user from a partner’s credit card account is a relatively simple process if your partner goes along with the plan.
+Two potential credit score fallouts could be from any impact on your credit utilization ratio and the age of your credit history.

-You plan to pay off the balances on all four cards immediately after resolving the authorized user situation.
-This means that even though you will have a lower credit line to access in total, your credit utilization will go down considering the zero balance.
+If you pay off the balances on all your cards immediately after resolving the authorized user situation, your credit utilization will go down considering the zero balance.
 That will be a near-term positive for your credit utilization.
-If you do carry balances in future, though, your credit utilization factor will be higher, which would mean a less beneficial impact on your score.
+If you do carry balances in the future, though, your credit utilization factor will be higher, which would mean a less beneficial impact on your score.